-How To: Form an LLC
+How To Form an LLC

-Form an LLCWhen you register your business, you are creating a legal entity and, as such, will be afforded significant benefits under the law.
+When you register your business, you are creating a legal entity and, as such, will be afforded significant benefits under the law.

 Creating a business entity offers many benefits to business owners and entrepreneurs, such as specific tax benefits and some protection against liability.
 Also, you’ll need to have registered your business before you can do any of the following important steps to forming your business: